jchan1990/Project-4-Portfolio-Project/readme.md

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?

 * __Creativity__: Did you added a personal spin or creative element into your project submission?
-Did you deliver something of value to the end user (not just a login button and an index page)?
+Did you deliver something non-trivial and of value to the end user?

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code as your instructors as we have in class?